r3ply/r3ply/site/content/_index.md

 ### What is the Difference between [r3ply.com](https://r3ply.com) and **_r3ply_**?

-r3ply is open source software, and [r3ply.com](https://r3ply.com) is just one, canonical deployment of that software.
+r3ply is open-source software, and [r3ply.com](https://r3ply.com) is just one, canonical deployment of that software.
 For people who just want to start receiving comments right away, [r3ply.com](https://r3ply.com) should be all they need.
-However, since r3ply is open source anyone can host their own instance and serve themselves and others with it.
+However, since r3ply is open-source anyone can host their own instance and serve themselves and others with it.

-For example, if someone deployed r3ply at `https://r4ply.com`, then websites could add that to their config and receive comments at `<site>@r4ply.com`.
+For example, if someone deployed r3ply at `https://r4ply.com`, websites could add that to their config and receive comments at `<site>@r4ply.com`.

 {{ fleuron_fish() }}